icflorescu/iisexpress-proxy/README.md

 `iisexpress-proxy` doesn't work in scenarios involving integrated Windows authentication (see issue #[here](https://github.com/icflorescu/iisexpress-proxy/issues/5)).

 ## How does it work

 It's proxying the HTTP traffic on `localPort` to `proxyPort` on all the available network interfaces and it's also [changing the origin of the host header](https://github.com/nodejitsu/node-http-proxy/blob/master/lib/http-proxy.js#L44), allowing you to test web applications hosted by IIS Express on various remote devices (mobile devices, other desktops, etc.).

 If you need to access the original host requested by the browser, the request headers will include X-Forward headers.
 In ASP.NET, `Request.Headers["x-forwarded-host"]` will contain the requested host.

 ## Credits and attributions

 This command-line utility wraps [http-proxy](https://github.com/nodejitsu/node-http-proxy).
 The original [http-proxy](https://github.com/nodejitsu/node-http-proxy) logo was created by [Diego Pasquali](http://dribbble.com/diegopq).

 ## Endorsing the author

 If you find this repo useful, please give it a star, [tweet about it](http://twitter.com/share?text=Access%20your%20IIS%20Express%20applications%20from%20remote%20devices&url=https%3A%2F%2Fgithub.com%2Ficflorescu%2Fiisexpress-proxy&hashtags=iisexpress%2Cremote%2Cvisualstudio%2Cnode.js&via=icflorescu) and endorse me on LinkedIn:

 [![Ionut-Cristian Florescu on LinkedIn](https://static.licdn.com/scds/common/u/img/webpromo/btn_viewmy_160x25.png)](https://www.linkedin.com/in/icflorescu)

-## Looking for co-maintainers

-I've completely switched away from .NET / IIS / Windows, so I'm not using `iisexpress-proxy` in my work anymore.
-I'm almost exclusively using Linux and macOS now, which means there's little incentive for me to actively contribute to this project anymore.
-I'll keep maintaining it and will gladly accept PRs, of course, but having a co-maintainer constantly using Windows as a development machine would be beneficial for the community.
-Please let me know if you're interested.

 ## Before raising issues